max-bytes/omnikeeper-stack/README.md

     - set credentials (password 123123, not temporary)
     - add client role "omnikeeper" -> "__ok_superuser"

-## Initial omnikeeper Config
-omnikeeper starts empty, without a single layer.
-That means it also has nowhere to write (parts of) its own config.
-Most features of omnikeeper do not work properly until that is set up.
-To initially setup a layer and configure it as the layer where omnikeeper should store its own config, follow these steps:
-- visit http://localhost:9080/manage to reach the omnikeeper technical frontend
-- create a new layer
-    - suggested settings:
-        - name: __okconfig
-        - description: Internal omnikeeper config
-        - color: white
-        - compute layer brain: none/empty
-        - online inbound adapter: none/empty
-        - state: ACTIVE
-- update base configuration:
-    - Config Layerset: __okconfig
-    - Config Write Layer: __okconfig

 # Start exploring
 Visit http://localhost:9080 to reach the omnikeeper technical frontend.